On this page:

 We can issue an infringement notice to a person or business in cases where we determine minor law breaking is better dealt with by payment of a fine, rather than court proceedings.

 Our inspectors may issue infringement notices if a person or business has not complied with legislation we administer.
-For more information, view About inspections.
+Find more information about inspections.

 The amount of an infringement penalty is less than the maximum penalty a court could impose.